simonyangme/talks/haskell-pres/haskell-presentation.markdown

 -- Some other code/function would deal with the IO
 ```

+^ This is more representative of typical haskell code

 ^ Interactions with the unpredictable outside world moves closer to the outer layers of the code, while isolating the rest of the code base